 TRIM (AMPUTATION) TECHNIQUE

 The disadvantage of this technique is that the natural texture of the labia minora is lost.
 This creates an overly smooth and unnatural look.
 There’s also an increased risk of nerve damage.
 A major limitation of this technique is that it can’t deal with excess tissue around the clitoral hood.
-Even if you aren’t concerned with the shape of your clitoral hood now, you may find this method creates an odd-sized clitoral hood.

 The de-epithelization technique allows you to maintain the natural texture of the labia minora edge.
 With this method, an incision is made in the inner and outer wall so that you can keep a natural labia edge.
 The disadvantage to the de-epithelization technique is that the labium width could increase if a considerable amount of tissue needs to be de-epithelialized adding bulk to the labia.
 Also for those with large labia, the free margin is not reduced in length and appears wrinkly.